-This symbol is followed by important information or instructions.
+This symbol is followed by a prompt.
 Pay particular attention when this symbol appears in the manual text.

 For your own safety and the safety of others, do not operate the band sawmill or handle band blades without first having read and understood all the contents of this user manual.